bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     A private key and its derived public key.

   Label
-    The label parameter of a bitcoin: URI which provides the spender with the receiver's name (unauthenticated).
+    The optional 'label' parameter of a 'bitcoin:' URI which provides the spender with the receiver's name (unauthenticated).

   Leaf certificate
     The end-node in a certificate chain; in the payment protocol, it is the certificate belonging to the receiver of satoshis.